tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## HP Unified Functional Testing (QTP)

 HP QuickTest Professional provides functional and regression test automation for software applications and environments, and can be used for enterprise quality assurance.
-The QTP plugin executes QTP tests and can set a status of fail on a
+The QTP plugin executes QTP tests and can set a status of fail on a deployment if a test fails.

 ---